OpenHFT/Chronicle-Map/README.md

 (8+ Kbytes) only the pages you touch use memory or disk.
 The CPU cache usage matters as it can be 10000x smaller than main memory.

-#### How many bytes is each entry
+#### Entry size

-For example, if you had ant entry that had both Integer keys and values, these take exactly 4 bytes themselves.
+The size of each entry depends on the type of the Keys and Values, as some types are larger than others.
+For example, if an entry uses Integers for both the keys and values, both the key and value each take exactly 4 bytes.
+There is also some other overhead which is internal to chronicle, such as its internal multi-map, which has an overhead of
+* 6 bytes per entry for segment size of < 64k,
+* 9 bytes per entry for segment size of < 16m but > 64k
-There is also multi-map overhead per entry, ~6 bytes if your segment size is < 64k, ~9 if < 16m and ~12 if > 16m entries per segment.
-If you create replicated map, there is also 10 bytes per entry for replication purposes.
+* 12 bytes per entry for segment size of > 16m entries per segment.

+Also, if you create a replicated map, there is an additional 10 bytes per entry.

 We suggest you don't configure size for constant-sized keys or values, instead you can use the builder methods .constantKeySizeBySample(sampleKey) and